Continuing Education Activity

 Therapeutic response to cobalamin may be less in some patients with renal insufficiency, diabetes mellitus, elderly age, bone marrow suppressants use like chloramphenicol, infection, and concomitant iron or folate deficiency.
 So, regular monitoring should be done frequently in these conditions.

 Folate supplementation is necessary if the patient has concomitant folate deficiency, but folate treatment in a patient with vitamin B12 deficiency may cause irreversible neurological symptoms because folic acid can aggravate vitamin B12 deficiency.
 That is why folic acid and cobalamine should not be prescribed concomitantly in a patient with suspected vitamin B12 deficiency.
-It is a well-known fact that folate therapy may mask anemia, and not giving cobalamin treatment may accelerate neurologic damage in people with vitamin B deficiency.
+It is well-known that folate therapy may mask anemia, and not giving cobalamin treatment may accelerate neurologic damage in people with vitamin B deficiency.

 Usually, cobalamin toxicity or overdose does not occur, and there is no antidote for cobalamin.